Patriofelis: Palaeoecology

-One of the environments Patriofelis (and specifically P. ferox) inhabited, the depositional environment for the so-called Nut Beds of the Clarno Formation, is the most biodiverse assemblage of fossil flora yet recorded, preserving 66 genera and 76 species of trees and around 173 species of plants overall.
+One of the environments Patriofelis (specifically P. ferox) inhabited, the depositional environment for the so-called Nut Beds of the Clarno Formation, is the most biodiverse assemblage of fossil flora yet recorded, preserving 66 genera and 76 species of trees and around 173 species of plants overall.
 Some of the Nut Beds flora is known exclusively from wood, though other plants are known from additional material.
 Overall there is great floral overlap between the Nut Beds and modern environments, with hamamelidaceans (witch-hazels), rosaceans (roses and their relatives), and pinaceans (pine trees) being known, among others.
 The reconstructed palaeoenvironment of the Clarno Formation indicates that Patriofelis would have inhabited wet, semitropical forested ecosystems, of the sort which covered much of North America during the early-middle Eocene.

 Patriofelis is also known from the Black Forks Member, the lower member (consisting of Units A and B) of the Bridger Formation, which preserves an environment which alternated between marshlands with braided streams and vast yet shallow lakes.
 It also preserves the same kind of semitropical forest as the Clarno Formation.
 Both species of Patriofelis are recorded in the Bridger Formation, although only P. ulta is known from the lower portion.
-Also known from the Black Forks Member are catfish, salamanders, frogs, varanid lizards, boas, turtles, several crocodilians, the primates Anaptomorphus, Notharctus, Omomys, Trogolemur, Smilodectes, and Uintasorex, the tillodonts Trogosus and Tillodon, the pholidotans (pangolin relatives) Metacheiromys and Tetrapassalus mckennai, various rodents in the families Cylindrodontidae, Paramyidae, and Sciuravidae, the mesonychids Harpagolestes and Mesonyx, the hyaenodonts Limnocyon, Sinopa, Thinocyon, and Tritemnodon, the oxyaenodont Machaeroides, the carnivorans Miacis, Oodectes, Palaearctonyx, Uintacyon, Viverravus, and Vulpavus, the hyopsodont Hyopsodus, the dinoceratan Bathyopsis, the equid Orohippus, the brontotheres Limnohyops and Palaeosyops, the helaletid Helaletes, the hyrachyid Hyrachyus, the dichobunids Antiacodon and Microsus, and the helohyid Helohyus.
+Also known from the Black Forks Member are catfish, salamanders, frogs, varanid lizards, boas, turtles, several crocodyliforms (including the fully terrestrial Boverisuchus vorax), the primates Anaptomorphus, Notharctus, Omomys, Trogolemur, Smilodectes, and Uintasorex, the tillodonts Trogosus and Tillodon, the pholidotans (pangolin relatives) Metacheiromys and Tetrapassalus mckennai, various rodents in the families Cylindrodontidae, Paramyidae, and Sciuravidae, the mesonychids Harpagolestes and Mesonyx, the hyaenodonts Limnocyon, Sinopa, Thinocyon, and Tritemnodon, the oxyaenodont Machaeroides, the carnivoraforms Miacis, Oodectes, Palaearctonyx, Uintacyon, Viverravus, and Vulpavus, the hyopsodont Hyopsodus, the dinoceratan Bathyopsis, the equid Orohippus, the brontotheres Limnohyops and Palaeosyops, the helaletid Helaletes, the hyrachyid Hyrachyus, the dichobunids Antiacodon and Microsus, and the helohyid Helohyus.

 In a 2019 thesis, Anne E. Kort noted that Patriofelis would have been among the top predators, alongside crocodilians and perhaps the mesonychids, of the environments it inhabited.
+However, compared to Patriofelis, mesonychids had dentition more adapted for scavenging, were more cursorial, and had a broader distribution.

 Extinction

 In her 2019 thesis, Anne K. Kort suggested that the extinction of the genus, and perhaps of oxyaenids as a whole the inability to adapt to changing environments.
 During the second half of the Eocene, dense, swampy, subtropical forests transitioned to more temperate, open forests.
 The short, flexible limbs, and plantigrade feet would've been advantageous in navigating through swampy, dense forests, but detrimental in large open environments.
 In addition, the inflexible spine of Patriofelis further prevented long distance mobility due to the restricted sagittal movements of the spine in locomotion.
 Patriofelis was successful in densely, swampy forested environments, however it lost that ability as forests became less dense and in addition to their prey, perissodactyls and artiodactyls, already adapted cursorial features prior to the environmental shifts.
+Patriofelis was also large hypercarnivore, which made it more vulnerable to extinction.